BSc (Honours) Computing & IT and Design Student | Professional Diploma in UX Design | HND: Digital Design and Development (Games)

 New Design

-Blooming Boots marked my debut in game development during my HND in Digital Design and Development (Games).
-This also serves as my introduction to the Unity game engine.
-This simple platformer game designed for mobile features multiple characters, each with their own unique abilities, essential for navigating through various levels.
-The objective is to reach the well at the end of each level before the plant perishes from dehydration.
-Every move consumes the limited water supply, adding strategic depth to the gameplay.
+Blooming Boots marked my debut in game development during my HND in Digital Design and Development (Games) and served as my introduction to the Unity game engine.
+This simple platformer, designed for mobile, features multiple characters, each with unique abilities essential for navigating a variety of levels.
+The objective is to reach the well at the end of each level before the plant perishes from dehydration, with every move consuming a limited water supply and adding strategic depth to the gameplay.